 Increased screening at VA med centers

 VA medical centers across the country are taking precautions to screen patients, staff and visitors.
-Veterans with symptoms of COVID-19 are asked to call their health care facility if they have symptoms of the infection and may be directed to use telehealth so they won’t have to leave home.
+Veterans with coronavirus symptoms are asked to call their health care facility to report them; these clients may be directed to use telehealth so they won’t have to leave home.

 Veterans who have appointments for other needs are advised to come early to allow time for screening.
 Everyone is being screened for signs of respiratory illness and coronavirus exposure.

-One example: The Connecticut VA Healthcare System is funneling those who want to get inside to two entrances on each VA campus.
-Screening questions include whether guests have a fever or flu-like symptoms, where they've traveled in the past 14 days and what contact they've had with anyone confirmed to have the coronavirus.
+One example: The Connecticut VA Healthcare System is funneling those seeking access to two entrances on each VA campus.
+Screening questions include whether guests have a fever or flulike symptoms, where they’ve traveled in the past 14 days and whether they’ve had contact with anyone confirmed to have the coronavirus.

 Remote medical care is an option

-If a VA client has a cough, fever and shortness of breath, the veteran is advised to call the local VA medical center and select the option to speak to a nurse before visiting.
-The client also is asked to consider using the VA's telehealth and virtual care options so that he or she can be evaluated without leaving home.
+VA clients with a cough, fever and shortness of breath should call the local VA medical center and select the option to speak to a nurse before visiting.
+They are also asked to consider using the VA’s telehealth and virtual care options so that they can be evaluated without leaving home.

 Editor's note: This story, originally published March 11, 2020, has been updated to reflect increased coronavirus cases and visitation policies within the VA system.